Interested-Deving-1896/secure-boot-ota/README.md

-Here are the three files formatted for your GitHub repository, based on the secure boot and OTA update demo code you provided.1.
-README.md# Secure Boot + OTA Update Demo (C Implementation)

 A demonstration project simulating the lifecycle of a secure embedded device.
 This project covers bootloader/kernel verification at startup and secure firmware update management (Over-The-Air).

 > **⚠️ Disclaimer:** This is a **demonstration project** intended for educational purposes.
 It uses mock implementations for cryptographic operations and hardware interactions. **Do not use this code in production environments.**